-ProPhase Labs, Inc.. (the "Company," "ProPhase," "we," "us" or "our") is filing this Amendment No. 1 on Form 10-K/A (this "Amendment") to amend our Annual Report on Form 10-K for the year ended December 31, 2023, originally filed with the Securities and Exchange Commission (the "SEC") on March 29, 2024 (the "Original 10-K"), to (i) include the information required by Items 10 through 14 of Part III of Form 10-K and (ii) amend Item 15 of Part IV of the Original 10-K to update the exhibit list.
+ProPhase Labs, Inc. (the "Company," "ProPhase," "we," "us" or "our") is filing this Amendment No. 1 on Form 10-K/A (this "Amendment") to amend our Annual Report on Form 10-K for the year ended December 31, 2024, originally filed with the Securities and Exchange Commission (the "SEC") on April 1, 2025 (the "Original 10-K"), to include the information required by Items 10 through 14 of Part III of Form 10-K, (ii) amend Item 15 of Part IV of the Original 10-K to update the exhibit list, and (iii) include disclosure of a subsequent event relating to executive salary deferrals that occurred after the end of the fiscal year but prior to the filing of this Amendment.
 The information required by Items 10 through 14 of Part III of Form 10-K was previously omitted from the Original 10-K in reliance on General Instruction G(3) to Form 10-K, which permits the information in the above referenced items to be incorporated in the Form 10-K by reference from our definitive proxy statement if such statement is filed no later than 120 days after our fiscal year-end.
 We are filing this Amendment to include Part III information in our Form 10-K because a definitive proxy statement containing such information will not be filed by us within 120 days after the end of the fiscal year covered by the Form 10-K.